-SUPERBLY TOOLED multi-panel leather binding, in period style, of “British vegetable tanned calf” (all archival); w.
+SUPERBLY TOOLED multi-panel leather binding, in period style modeled after one in the British Museum, of “British vegetable tanned calf” (all archival); w.
 5 raised bands to the spine and gilt lettering.
-End-pages of contemporary antiphonal music sheets, as befits the function of this Bible.
-Only a handful of such Bibles still exist in this superior state of preservation and completeness.
+End-pages of contemporary antiphonal music sheets (c.1625-1630), as befits the function of this Bible.
+Only a very few such Bibles still exist in this superior state of preservation and completeness.